 We know that the polio vaccine is unrelated to acute flaccid myelitis.
 It would take special pleading or magic to create some biologically implausible link between the vaccine and any polio-like syndrome.

-Although the CDC hasn’t firmly established that EV68 (or possibly EV71) are linked to the acute flaccid myelitis outbreak, there’s some powerful data that it might be.
-Nevertheless, as data pours into real scientists, instead of anti-vaccine pseudoscientists, the CDC will narrow in on the guilty virus.
+Although the CDC hasn’t firmly established that EV68 (or possibly EV71) are linked to the acute flaccid myelitis outbreak, there are some powerful data that it might be.
+Nevertheless, as data pours into real scientists, the CDC will narrow in on the guilty virus, whether it’s one or more enteroviruses or a completely new virus.
 And then we can create a new vaccine.

 - Ayscue P, Van Haren K, Sheriff H, Waubant E, Waldron P, Yagi S, Yen C, Clayton A, Padilla T, Pan C, Reichel J, Harriman K, Watt J, Sejvar J, Nix WA, Feikin D, Glaser C; Centers for Disease Control and Prevention (CDC)..
 Acute flaccid paralysis with anterior myelitis – California, June 2012-June 2014.
 MMWR Morb Mortal Wkly Rep. 2014 Oct 10;63(40):903-6.
 PubMed PMID: 25299608; PubMed Central PMCID: PMC4584614.